SunnySuite/Ewalder.jl/docs/src/index.md

 where $c_1$ is a dimensionless parameter (defaulting to $c_1 = 2$) and $L = V^{1/3}$.
 This choice achieves, in principle, a total computational cost that scales as $O(N^{3/2})$, provided that the ion neighbor lists are calculated efficiently.
 For maximum efficiency, the user should provide a neighbor list.
 If one is not provided, this package will perform inefficient, brute-force calculation of the neighbor list.

-In addition to point charges, `Ewalder.jl` also allows specification of point dipoles, each of which generates an electrostatic potential that decays like $1/r^2$, and can similarly be handled using Ewald summation.
+In addition to point charges, _Ewalder_ also allows specification of point dipoles, each of which generates an electrostatic potential that decays like $1/r^2$, and can similarly be handled using Ewald summation.
 The final formulas can be found in our [PDF note](https://raw.githubusercontent.com/SunnySuite/Ewalder.jl/main/docs/math/ewald_review.pdf).

 ## API